Tech-at-DU/ACS-1220-Authentication-and-Associations/Assignments/sql-tables.md

 1. Select all **songs** on albums published between 1970 and 1980.
 (Hint: Use a table join.)
 1. Select all albums with names containing "California".

+## Stretch Challenge

+If you'd like to enhance your understanding of SQL commands and terminology, you can follow [this W3Schools tutorial](w3schools.com/sql/sql_intro.asp) which covers the basics.

 ## Submission

 To submit this assignment, save your code in a file called `songs_albums.sql` and submit it to Gradescope.